nojukuramu/non-preemptive-priority-scheduler/README.md

-# rr-scheduler
+# Non-Preemptive-Priority-scheduler
-This Round Robin Scheduler uses a simulation approach rather than computational approach.
+This Non-Preemptive Priority Scheduler uses a simulation approach rather than computational approach.